-Staying at a particular company restricts you from taking better-paying jobs elsewhere, so this arrangement isn’t ideal unless you legitimately enjoy working there.
+Staying at a particular company restricts you from taking better-paying jobs elsewhere, so this arrangement isn’t ideal unless you really enjoy where you work.

-What Are My Other Options to Pay for Trucking School?
+What Are My Other Options to Pay for Truck Driving School?

 There are scholarships specifically for truck drivers as well as general scholarships based off of your income or demographic niche.